-Here at J. Gonzalez Law Firm, we understand and see firsthand the damage that distracted drivers can cause on the road.
+Here at J. Gonzalez Injury Attorneys, we understand and see firsthand the damage that distracted drivers can cause on the road.
 That is why it is our goal to ensure that everyone is aware of the facts about cell phone use and driving.

 As lawyers in the Rio Grande Valley, we also want to see that those affected by distracted driving are taken care of, and that those who harm others answer for their negligence.